-Academic suspension means that a pre-nursing student is prohibited from registering at The University of Toledo for a period of at least one semester.
+Academic suspension means the student is dropped from The University of Toledo for at least one semester.
 No course work taken at any other educational institution during suspension will be accepted as transfer credit.
 The student may remove incompletes during the period of suspension.